aleksandrakyc/Arkanoid/README.md

 Simple brickbreaker game written in C++ and SFML 2.5.1

 ### How to build
 To build run cmake in the main directory.
+The SFML library must be installed.
 ```
 mkdir build
 cd build